422UR4H/422UR4H/README.md

 ### More About Me:
 - I'm currently studying computer science at UFF, Brazil;
-- I have been working as a front-web developer intern at [Exablack](https://www.linkedin.com/company/exablack/) since September 2022;
-- Feel free to ping me on my [LinkedIn](https://www.linkedin.com/in/nycolas-felipe-0448b6150/);
+- Feel free to ping me on my [LinkedIn](https://www.linkedin.com/in/tiago-sindra-sad-311009258/);
 - When I am free, I like to play RPG games and read geek stuff.
 <br>